stefanomarrone/dse/README.md

 ## Replication package

-The *batch* folder is the replication folder.
+The *replication* folder contains the material to demonstrate what reported in the published and submitted scientific papers related to the tool.
+At this date, the folder is fully devoted to the paper submitted to RSDA 2020 workshop.
 It contains:
-*
+* a *config.ini* of the ERTMS/ETCS case study
+* a *maintenance.ini* of the ERTMS/ETCS case study
+* a *indices.log* the file containing the quantitative metrics of the case study
+* four *output.log.*** that reports the four executions requested in the config.ini.

 ## Usage